 Free domains, such as those used by email clients (gmail.com, outlook.com) cannot be added to Organizations.
 However, users with a free email account can be added to an Organization manually.

 Any staff member can add or remove users.

 As soon as you create an Organization, you can add existing users to it.
 You can add users automatically using domains.

 Manage users via:

-- Click Add User.
+- When viewing an Organization, Click Add User.
 Start typing in their name or pick from the list.
 The magnifying glass searches for users already in the Organization.

 - Disassociate the user from Organization by clicking X beside their name.

-If a user already belongs to a different Organization, you won't see their name in the list to add.
+If a user already belongs to a different Organization, you won't see their name in the suggestions to add.